aninonce/tipsandcommands/Unix/Vim/README.md

 Move forward by a word `w`, backward by a word `b` Move forward by a character `l`, backward by a char `h`, downward by a char `j`, upward by a char `k`

+Few shortcuts below

+        `j`   Down one real line
+        `gj`  Down one display line
+        `k`   Up one real line
+        `gk`  Up one display line
+        `0`   To first character of real line
+        `g0`  To first character of display line
+        `^`   To first nonblank character of real line `g^`  To first nonblank character of display line `$`   To end of real line
+        `g$`  To end of display line
+        `w`   Forward to start of next word
+        `b`   Backward to start of current/previous word `e`   Forward to end of current/next word
+        `%`   Jump between opening and closing sets of parentheses ``    Position before the last jump within current file `.
+Location of last change

 ```
 </details>